 In the past, Yireo has seen so many Magento sites that were build using wrong procedures, resulting in corrupt Magento applications that could not be upgraded.
 The key here is that the customer (you) doesn't ask for quality with the right terminology, and the developer doesn't read the manual.
 Here are own guidelines, that hopefully can serve you to control your Magento modifications.

-Sometimes problems occur on the Magento checkout success-page (URL checkout/success).
+When optimizing your Magento shop for conversion, it is always good to pay attention to the Magento checkout success-page (URL checkout/success).
+You can thank the customer for purchasing, redirect the customer to a specific procedure.
 However, this page is only shown when you finish a Magento order.
 And after a refresh, this session is cleared - so a refresh of the success-page redirects you to an empty cart.
-This tutorial shows you how to make a core-hack to temporarily skip the clearing of the session.
+This tutorial shows you how to improve this situation.

 Using the new X.commerce, you can combine the power of Magento, PayPal and eBay (and many more services like Facebook) to create cool new applications in the cloud - or actually the XFabric.
 The X.com site explains you how to install the X.commerce Developer Package in Windows or MacOS.
 This tutorial explains the steps for Fedora Linux.